xnau/pardibee/readme.txt

 == Changelog ==

+= 1.8.1 =
+* force required php 5.4 or better

 = 1.8 =
 * improved session management
 * further optimize background processes
 * improvements to the API
 * fixed issues with plugin uninstall
+* requires php 5.4 or better

 = 1.7.9.12 =
 * fixed issue with link field when using the PDb_Template class